Geoparks in Greece

 Lesvos Petrified Forest – Where time stood still

-The Lesvos Petrified Forest was created in the Miocene period some 20 million years ago!
+The Lesvos Island UNESCO Global Geopark (former Lesvos Petrified Forest Geopark) was created in the Miocene Period some 20 million years ago!
 It was the result of intense volcanic activity in the Aegean region.
 The park was declared a Natural Monument in 1985 and a Top European Geopark for 2011 – 2014.
 The singular beauty of the Petrified Forest is really beyond description.
 The Park lies in the western part of Lesvos Island, where the petrified tree trunks are scattered in a 150 km2 area surrounded by Sigri, Eresos and Antissa villages.
 A Natural History Museum opened in the village of Sigri in 1994, located right in the heart of the petrified forest.
 It was the first museum of this type in Greece and its purpose is both to protect and showcase the region’s geological wealth.
-Getting to know the area’s natural beauty and its rich archaeological and folk heritage is a real life-changing experience.
+Getting to know the area’s natural beauty and its rich archaeological and folk heritage is a truly memorable experience.

 Mt.
 Psiloreitis Natural Park – Unspoilt beauty

-Mt.
-Psiloreitis Natural Park on Crete is a landscape of wild beauty, bound to move and stimulate travellers in equal measure.
-Gorges, caves, charming trails and dense forests make this a real outdoor natural history museum, while the area’s considerable biodiversity -comprised of unique endemic flora and fauna species- makes this a living natural tapestry.
+Psiloreitis UNESCO Global Geopark located on the island of Crete is a landscape of wild beauty, bound to move and stimulate travellers in equal measure.
+Gorges, caves, charming trails and dense forests make this a real outdoor natural history museum, while the area’s considerable biodiversity -comprising unique endemic flora and fauna species- makes this a living natural tapestry.

 The natural and man-made trails which spread out over the mountainsides are ideal for rambling and trekking, allowing walkers to come into direct contact with the primeval force of nature.
 The Mygia trail, the path from Doxaro to Ptyches Vossakou and the trail down the Platania Gorge are all well sign-posted and well maintained, the ideal choice for those among you who try to escape the hum-drum of day-to-day city life.